Graph-based Algorithm Unfolding for Energy-aware Power Allocation in Wireless Networks: Numerical Evaluation

-We perform these comparisons on the basis of the WBS model and report the results in Fig.~\ref{fig:wsee}.
-In a nutshell, the results show that the proposed GCN-USCA outperforms all other methods.
-The average WSEE against $P_m$ values over \num{1000} test channel realizations achieved by candidate methods are displayed in Fig.~\ref{fig:wsee:pmax}.
-From the figure it follows that GCN-USCA yields the largest WSEE values for every choice of the power constraint bound $P_m$.
-In particular, GCN-USCA largely improves with respect to the SCA baseline, underscoring the value of the proposed unfolded framework.
-Moreover, the fact that GCN-USCA works better than both MLP-USCA and GCN indicates that it is the combination of the unfolding and the use of graph neural networks what provides the performance boost attained by our proposed method.

-In Fig.~\ref{fig:wsee:hist} we further compare GCN-USCA with the classical SCA and its truncated version.
-Notice that due to randomness in channel generation, the achievable utility metric of each channel realization can be notably different even with fixed power constraint.
-This is illustrated in the figure, where we present a histogram of the average WSEE value over all power constraints for a channel realization.
-According to these empirical distributions, Tr-SCA matches the performance of SCA for most channel realizations (even though being surpassed in a few cases), but they both are outperformed by GCN-USCA.
-To be exact, GCN-USCA, SCA, and Tr-SCA respectively achieve average WSEE of 6.766, 6.148, and 6.131$\bpJ$.
-Compared with the full SCA, the performance degradation in Tr-SCA is not surprising because of the limited number of iterations allowed.
-Tr-SCA pays a price in allocation accuracy for lower computational cost.
-To be specific, allocating power under the 51 constraint values for one channel instance costs on average $0.32\sec$ for Tr-SCA but $5.44\sec$ for SCA.
-GCN-USCA surpasses this gap by learning more intelligent approximations and update steps to converge faster to the optimal within as many iterations as Tr-SCA.
-It takes only $0.094\sec$ to finish one pass of the aforementioned task.
-Additionally, GCN-USCA can perform allocation in a one-shot manner, i.e., it treats individual channel-constraint samples as independent instances.
-This is fundamentally different from and favored over the classical benchmarks where allocation under higher constraint values needs to be calibrated by sufficiently small constraint values (e.g., $P_m \ll -10\dBW$ in Fig.~\ref{fig:wsee:pmax}) to ensure good performance.
+In Fig.~\ref{fig:wsee:hist}, we further compare \mbox{GCN-USCA} with the classical SCA and its truncated version {Tr-SCA}.
+Notice that due to randomness in channel generation, the achievable {WSEE} of each channel realization can be notably different even with fixed power constraint. {This is manifested by the histograms in which a point signifies the average WSEE} over all power constraints for a channel realization.
+According to these empirical distributions, \mbox{Tr-SCA} matches the performance of SCA for most channel realizations (even though being surpassed in a few cases), but they both {are significantly beaten} by \mbox{GCN-USCA}.
+To be exact, \mbox{GCN-USCA}, SCA, and \mbox{Tr-SCA} respectively achieve average WSEE values of {6.865, 6.203, and 6.127}$\bpJ$.
+Compared with the full SCA, the performance degradation in \mbox{Tr-SCA} is not surprising because of the limited number of iterations allowed. \mbox{Tr-SCA} pays a price in allocation suboptimality for lower computational cost. {In terms of the wall-clock time}, allocating power under the 51 constraint values for one channel instance costs on average {$0.28$ seconds for \mbox{Tr-SCA} but $5.23$ seconds for SCA.
+In contrast, \mbox{GCN-USCA} prevails by learning a better commencing power,} more {accurate} approximations, and {more directional updates} to converge faster to the {optimal solution} within as many iterations as \mbox{Tr-SCA}.
+It takes only $0.09$ seconds to finish one pass of the aforementioned task.
+Additionally, \mbox{GCN-USCA} {works} in a one-shot manner, i.e., it treats individual channel-constraint samples as independent instances.
+This is fundamentally different from and favored over the classical benchmarks where allocation under higher constraint values needs to be {initiated through adequately} small constraint values (e.g., {$P_m{\,\ll\,}{-}20\dBW$, observable from} Fig.~\ref{fig:wsee:pmax}) to ensure good performance.\looseness=-1